cbillowes/curious-programmer-nitrogen/content/posts/2016/2016-05-11-adjusting-the-corporate-mindset/index.md

 Just because it's always been done that way, doesn't mean it can't be changed.
 Right?

-I know people working at corporates are doing the best that they can and that things can get pretty messy when a lot of people are involved.
+I know people working at corporate are doing the best that they can and that things can get pretty messy when a lot of people are involved.
 Some things end up cumbersome and bloated or go completely overlooked.
 Here's what I would focus on to make a happier space for developers.